 Lake Maggiore is located north-west of Lombardy and north-west of Piedmont, is the second largest lake in Italy (after Lake Garda).
 The nearest airport is Malpensa 30km from Stresa.

 1 DAY STRESA

 To reach Stresa which is where you will take the ferry to the islands you have 2 options.
 The Milan – Domodossola railway line, the price depends on the km, ex.
-Stresa is € 8 one way per person, duration 1.45h, with trains from morning to night.
+Stresa is € 8 one way per person, duration 1.45h, with trains from morning until night.

 Another possibility to rent a car to visit the area is the best option considering your trip.
 To rent a car I recommend doing it directly at the airport which costs less.

-The first day we dedicate it to the beautiful Stresa and the Borromean islands.
+The first day we dedicate it to the beautiful Stresa and the Borromean Islands.
 The Isola Madre with its gardens full of peacocks.
 The Isola Pescatori perfect for a terrace lunch while admiring the tranquility of the lake.
 And finally the Isola Bella is the most beautiful and sumptuous of the three, you will be dazzled by its beauty.
 The palace, and the gardens.
 More info read this post!

 2 DAY VERBANIA

 We follow towards the north, and we arrive up to Verbania, a very pretty city, and perfect for our next night.
 Verbania presents tourism developed thanks to the privileged geographical position.
 Of particular interest is the botanical gardens of Villa Taranto on the promontory of Castagnola and Villa San Remigio, in baroque style.
 The city is called the garden on the lake, given the abundant presence of gardens and terraces.